Union Pacific In Utah, 1900-1996

 WP-UP Junction, a double crossover at about 1100 West in Salt Lake City, was added in 1967 to replace the "Navajo Street" diamond-crossing at about 1400 West.
 As noted above, Jeff Asay wrote that the change was to put the WP and UP(LA&SL) lines west from Salt Lake City, on a common alignment in preparation for what today is I-80, and the new superhighway's crossing over the two rail lines at Cheyenne Street (about 1550 West).

-(In 1983, with the common ownership of both UP and WP lines after their merger, the need went away to crossover to WP-owned tracks before the ownership changed at the Jordan River, and the double crossover was moved 1-1/4 miles west to Orange Street, west of Redwood Road between 300 and 400 South.
-Click here for a Google map of the Orange Street area.)
+(In 1983, with the common ownership of both UP and WP lines after their merger, the need went away to crossover to WP-owned tracks before the ownership changed at the Jordan River, and the double crossover was moved 1-1/4 miles west to Orange Street, west of Redwood Road between 300 and 400 South.)

 In 1968, Union Pacific completed its first automatic classification yard, named Edd H. Bailey Yard in honor of the railroad's president.
 Located at North Platte, Nebraska, it was built along side an existing classification yard that was completed in 1948.
 It became Bailey East in 1980 when the original yard, completed in 1948, was replaced by a new more modern automatic classification yard, which took the name Bailey West.

-Together with Salt Lake City, UP developed its Centennial Business Park on Salt Lake City's west side. (click here for more information)
+Together with Salt Lake City, UP developed its Centennial Business Park on Salt Lake City's west side.
+(Read more about UP's west side business parks)

 November 22, 1969